HmmYea/HmmYea.github.io/README.md

 (dont use your school email)

 Alternatives to paying :

+-We accept collateral, such as:
+- unblocked website links
+- interesting links in general
+- classified school info
-- We accept collateral, such as unblocked website links, interesting links in general, classified school info, other exploits and IOU notes.
+- other exploits and IOU notes.

-We do not promote hacking in any way, this is all educational.
+We do not promote hacking in any way, this is all for educational purposes.